Skip to Content

 Where did carrot cake come from?

 In the US, carrot cake is a traditional dessert.
 It was established in Germany several centuries ago.
-The first recipe for this cake has been found by German historian, Albrecht Durer who described it as being baked with nuts, raisins and grated carrots on cinnamon in 1493.
+The first recipe for this cake was found by German historian, Albrecht Durer who described it as being baked with nuts, raisins and grated carrots on cinnamon in 1493.

-Can you use pre-shredded carrots in carrot cake cookies?
+Can you use pre-shredded carrots in carrot cake?

 There is some debate among bakers about whether or not pre-shredded carrots are suitable for use in carrot cake.
 Some argue that using these pre-shredded carrots results in a less flavorful and textured cake than using fresh carrots, as the shreds may be too fine to adequately incorporate into the batter.